TuanLai051125/TuanLai051125/README.md

-- 👋 Hi, I’m @TuanLai051125
+- 👋 Hi, I’m
-- 👀 I’m interested in Math, Physic and Computer Science
+- 👀 I’m interested in Math, Physic
 - 🌱 I’m currently learning Physic in HCM University of Science
-- 📫 How to reach me tuanlai2021vn@gmail.com
+- 📫 How to reach me
-- 😄 Pronouns: Tuanlai
+- 😄 Pronouns:
 - ⚡ Fun fact: I like sleeping in whenever I can :))

 <!---